 An alcoholic wants to ensure they can conceal their drinking problem because they are ashamed.
 They also want to be able to access a drink wherever they are in the house without being questioned.
 At this point, you may want to consider an intervention before alcoholism progresses to bigger behavioral issues.
 Look for alcohol bottles behind cabinets, under shelves, in closets and other places.
 Generally speaking, finding the empty bottles will not be a difficult task.

 Alcoholics Tend to Reject Events that Don’t Involve Drinking

 An alcoholic will usually say yes to an event they know involves drinking.
-As part of the definition of alcoholism, they like to celebrate with alcohol.
+As part of the signs of alcoholism, they like to celebrate with alcohol.
+Any reason is a good one and they enjoy being able to drink with others so they don’t stick out.
 If there is an event where drinking isn’t taking place, an alcoholic will usually avoid it altogether.
 Parties are acceptable while going to a movie will be rejected.

 Many alcoholics tend to isolate themselves from family and friends.
 In fact, it’s not unusual for many alcoholics to disappear for days at a time.
 They would much rather drink at home by themselves than to hang out with others.
 Their decision to isolate themselves may make it more difficult for many people to realize that there’s a problem.

 Alcoholics Stay Up Late to Drink in Peace